facebookresearch/habitat-challenge/README.md

 1. Install [nvidia-docker v2](https://github.com/NVIDIA/nvidia-docker) following instructions here: [https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)).
 Note: only supports Linux; no Windows or MacOS.

 1. Modify the provided Dockerfile if you need custom modifications.
-Let's say your code needs `pytorch`, these dependencies should be pip installed inside a conda environment called `habitat` that is shipped with our habitat-challenge docker, as shown below:
+Let’s say your code needs `pytorch`, these dependencies should be pip installed inside a conda environment called `habitat` that is shipped with our habitat-challenge docker, as shown below:

     ```dockerfile
     FROM fairembodied/habitat-challenge:2021